aahooo/router73/README.md

 -   docker-compose
 -   wireguard

-Note: after installing wireguard, enable the kernel module by running `modprob wireguard`
+Note: after installing wireguard, enable the kernel module by running `modprobe wireguard`

 ### Deploy
 Copy egress and ingress directories to the respective servers, then run `docker-compose up -d` in the directory where `docker-compose.yaml` exists on both servers.
 Health probes check th status of internal connections, so if `docker-compose ps` shows containers to be unhealthy, review your configurations and/or regenerate the manifests.